ALL SQUADS TIMETABLE DURING AUGUST 2020

 Speak to any members or workforce breaking those protocols.

-Report back to Covid-19 lead if things need to be amended or improved.
+Report back to Covid-19 lead if protocols are not followed.

 - Swimmers to queue outside of the facility.